We may earn affiliate commissions for the recommended products. Learn more.

 How does iRestore laser therapy work?

-iRestore’s devices certainly pack a punch in terms of power, especially the Elite.
+iRestore’s devices certainly pack a punch in terms of power, especially the Elite model.
 Yet, the question remains: how does iRestore work?

 LLLT uses lasers that emit red or near-infrared light at wavelengths between 630nm and 808nm.
 Within this range, the light is suggested to penetrate the scalp and target cells, which absorb the light.
-This process is theorized to increase ATP production, which is suggested to stimulate.
+This process is meant to increase ATP production, which is suggested to stimulate hair follicles and prolong the anagen (growth) phase of the hair cycle.

 One of the proposed effects of this increase in cellular energy production is the rejuvenation of hair follicles.
 Multiple studies report LLLT as a potential way to stimulate hair growth in both men and women with androgenetic alopecia (AGA).